My Dog’s Nose Is Hot – Is He Sick?

 Normal for Your Dog’s Nose – How to Keep His Nose Healthy

 All through this article, we’ve taken a look at various nose conditions that may indicate your fur baby has a medical problem.
 Your dog’s nose can vary from wet to dry, warm to cold and this is all normal.
-So, if you notice a small change like this, that’s only temporary, chances are he’s just fine.
+So, if dog owners notice a small change like this, that’s only temporary, chances are he’s just fine.
 Even a runny nose can be normal; however, if it is accompanied by other symptoms such as colored discharge, lethargy, etc., then it’s time to get your canine companion to the vet.

 To help keep your pup’s nose healthy, make sure he stays hydrated and avoid leaving him out in extremes of temperature.
 Also make sure he has shade on hot, sunny days to avoid dehydration, heat exhaustion and a dry, chapped nose.
 On days like this, your pup also needs water available at all times.